 Nest.js encourages clean architecture principles: Controllers → Services → Repositories → Database.

-This layered structure helps maintain separation of concerns in large SaaS systems.
+This layered structure helps maintain separation of concerns in large SaaS systems and supports a scalable architecture as applications grow.

 Below you find the Architecture Comparison: